-PERFORMANCE STANDARDS Plan Rule Performance of Proposal Reference 13.7.1 BOUNDARY Boundary adjustments may be carried out as a controlled ADJUSTMENTS subdivision activity provided that the following criteria are met.
+PERFORMANCE STANDARDS Plan Reference Rule Performance of Proposal 13.7.1 BOUNDARY ADJUSTMENTS Boundary adjustments may be carried out as a controlled subdivision activity provided that the following criteria are met.
 Stage 1 cannot be assessed as a boundary adjustment, however as Stage 2 will not create any additional titles or lots, assessment of Stage 2 against the boundary adjustment criteria has been undertaken below.
-To provide clarity, the lots which will be reconfigured as part of Stage 2 are: Lot 5 of Stage 1 (to become Lot 8 of Stage 2) Tuhuna A (to become Lot 6 of Stage 2) Tuhuna B (to become Lot 7 of Stage 2) (a) There is no change in the number and location of any access to the lots involved.
-It is proposed that Stage 1 Lot 5 (while owning Easements A, B, C and D) will have its primary access via Easements A and E. This allotment becomes Stage 2 Lot 8.
-Lot 8 will continue to be accessed via easement A & E. At time of Stage 1 Tuhuna A will be provided with a legal access from Thorpe Road via a series of ROWs.
-Tuhuna A will be accessed via Easements A, B, C & D. At time of Stage 2 this allotment will become Lot 6.
-The ROWs providing access will remain the same except that it now will not require access over Easement D. While access will not be required over Easements D for Lot 6, it is not considered that there will be a change to the location of the access as this will still be via the series of ROWs from Thorpe Road established at time of Stage 1.
+To provide clarity, the lots which will be reconfigured as part of Stage 2 are: - Lot 8 of RC xx (to become Lot 9 of Stage 2) - Lot 1 of Stage 1 (to become Lot 10 of Stage 2) - Lot 2 of Stage 1 (to become Lot 11 of Stage 2) (a) There is no change in the number and location of any access to the lots involved.
+Lot 8 of RC xx will be accessed via a series of ROW easements created as part of the previous subdivision application, from Thorpe Road.
+Lot 8 of RC xx has ownership of Easement D as part of RC xx, which will transfer to the ownership of Lot 9 of Stage 2 of the subject subdivision application (Easement A on the Stage 2 scheme plan).
+Therefore, Lot 9 will continue to be accessed via the same series of ROW easements.